SUNRUSE-Junk-Drawer/sunruse-influx-platforms-c/readme.md

-A platform implementation for SUNRUSE.influx which generates JavaScript source code.
-The generated code assumes that the input to the compiled function is accessible via "input", and any properties are nested objects.
+A platform implementation for SUNRUSE.influx which generates C(99) source code.
+The generated code assumes that the input to the compiled function is accessible via "input", and any properties are nested structs.
 Here is a typical example:

     helloWorld
 	    output